zzzprojects/learn-orm/tutorials/net-5/copy-json-serializer-options.md

 # Copy JsonSerializerOptions

-`JsonSerializerOptions` provides options to be used with `JsonSerializer`. `JsonSerializer` provides functionality to serialize objects or value types to JSON and to deserialize JSON into objects or value types.
+`JsonSerializerOptions` provides options to be used with `JsonSerializer`. `JsonSerializer` provides functionality to serialize objects or value types to JSON and deserialize JSON into objects or value types.

-The `JsonSerializerOptions` lets you create a new instance with the same options as an existing instance as shown below.
+The `JsonSerializerOptions` lets you create a new instance with the same options as an existing instance, as shown below.

 ```csharp
 public class Customer